Murray-9658/micr_475/hmk/hmk_03/hmk_03.md

 # Data input/output

 I created an Excel sheet containing the brand, color, and price of drills.
-I then converted this sheet to a .csv file so that I can be analyzed in RStudio.
+I then converted this sheet to a .csv file so that it can be analyzed in RStudio.

 Using the read_csv function and assigning it to the object “drills” I